civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

     !!! tip "Where Should I Store CiviCRM Data?"
         CiviCRM may be configured to use your existing WordPress database, or a separate (new) database.
 Using a separate database is generally preferred - as it makes backups and upgrades easier.
 The installer will create a new database for CiviCRM automatically if you enter a database name that doesn't already exist on your database server AND the database user you enter has permission to create databases.
 In case the installer does not automatically create a new database, simply create a new one following the same process as creating a new database for WordPress.

 * Fill in the WordPress Database Settings for your existing WordPress database.
-In version 4.7.x CiviCRM will fill in the WP database settings, you can change these if you want to use a separate database.
+CiviCRM will fill in the WP database settings, you can change these if you want to use a separate database.

     !!! tip "Loading Sample Data"
         The Installer includes an option to load a set of sample contact, group, and relationship data by default.
 Sample data can provide a useful head-start in learning to use CiviCRM.
 However, if you do NOT want the sample data to be loaded, just uncheck **Load sample data** under **Other Settings**.